 Film and Media: Verso Student Reading

-If you're looking for a radical bent to your film and media reading, start with this list which includes a film-by-film assessment of Pedro Almodóvar's work, Annette Kuhn's exploration of feminist alternative cinema, Pang Laikwan's examination of how artists and thinkers found autonomy in a culture of conformity under Mao, and Paul Virilio's consideration of perception and destruction in the parallel technologies of warfare and cinema.
+Theaters have been closed for most of the past year, but you can still read radical takes on the wide world of film and media.
+Start with this list which includes a film-by-film assessment of Pedro Almodóvar's work, Annette Kuhn's exploration of feminist alternative cinema, Pang Laikwan's examination of how artists and thinkers found autonomy in a culture of conformity under Mao, and Paul Virilio's consideration of perception and destruction in the parallel technologies of warfare and cinema.

 Cinema, like language, can be said to exist as a system of differences.
 In Intervals of Cinema, acclaimed philosopher Jacques Rancière looks at cinematic art in comparison to its corollary forms in literature and theatre.
 From literature, he argues, cinema takes its narrative conventions, while at the same time effacing literature’s images and philosophy; and film rejects theatre, while also fulfilling theatre’s dream.